Principal Investigator:

 Ms in Biology (Boise State University)

 Jonas graduated with a Master’s degree in biology from BSU in 2019 for his research investigating fungal-bacterial-host dynamics in mosquitoes.
 He served as a laboratory manager in the Quantitative Conservation laboratory after contributing to a wide array of post-master’s research projects in various laboratories at BSU.
-He has also performed research at the University of Oregon, Portland State University, and Reed College.
 His research interests include implementing computer coding methods to effectively and efficiently evaluate large data sets and investigating ecological processes occurring in both macro- and microecosystems.